citynetwork/docs/docs/howto/kubernetes/gardener/hibernate-shoot-cluster.md

 much, if at all.
 To save on costs, you can put the whole cluster in hibernation.
 If you do, then from that time on (and until you wake the cluster again), you will be paying *less* for the cluster.
+The reason for not paying anything at all is directly related to [how Gardener hibernation works](../../../background/kubernetes/gardener/hibernation.md).

 ## Prerequisites